-- Automatic resolution can be used in case that the host belongs to the Active Directory domain and/or in case that firewall users are authenticated in this domain (see chapter 17.1). - DNS domain must be specified in case that it is a Windows NT domain or a network without a domain, or in case that another domain extension is desirable (e.g. when multiple Active Directory are mapped).
+- Automatic resolution can be used in case that the host belongs to the Active Directory domain and/or in case that firewall users are authenticated in this domain (see chapter 17.1). - DNS domain must be specified in case that it is a Open Directory domain, Windows NT domain or a network without a domain, or in case that another domain extension is desirable (e.g. when multiple domains are mapped).